 Love the mall and the outlets?
 Black Friday, the day after Thanksgiving, provides real deals.
 But if you begin your holiday shopping early, be sure to study advertisements so that you have a plan for what you need to get on these days.
 Do not wake up early to wander for the sake of the shopping experience.

 Hate the mall, crowds, and shopping centers?
 Use Cyber Monday, the Monday after Thanksgiving, as the finish line for your shopping, not the starting point.
 Favorite online retailers offer great coupons and deals to shoppers.
 But remember, you are working your plan.
 Cyber Monday could be when you order the snow boots that he is getting or the Harry Potter Lego Set she desperately wants.
 You can purchase the perfect gift at a great discount but do not lose hours hunting for something one-of-a-kind.
 Finishing shopping early requires creating a plan and committing to it.

 Many credit cards offer point systems through which you can earn cash throughout the year.
 Do you have a plan for these points?
 Consider designating money earned through points towards your Christmas budget or one category.
 Having a plan for the points and Christmas shopping helps ensure you will stay within parameters.

 Inevitably, costs pop up.
 If you have utilized sales and other strategies before December 1, declare your shopping done, but leave yourself wiggle room just in case.
 A last-minute party invite or White Elephant game should not wreck the plan if you leave a bit of your budget for miscellaneous items.

-Buying things requires wrapping and storage, which take up space and time in the Christmas season.
+Buying things requires wrapping and storage, which take up space and time during the Christmas season.
 Consider giving the gift of experiences that provide shared memories and do not require additional tape, bows, or back-of-the-closet hiding places until Christmas Day.